Unleash/unleash-client-go/README.md

 #### Bootstrapping from file

-Bootstrapping from file on disk is then done using something similar to
+Bootstrapping from file on disk is then done using something similar to:

 ```go
 import (